0xJX/bci-api/README.md

 - Clone the repository
 - npm install all the required node modules.

+Add environment file (.env) to root repo folder with your MongoDB url and keys in this format

+    MONGO_URI = mongodb+srv://yourURLhere
+    SECRET_KEY = 32characterslongstringhere
+    PORT = 80

 ## Running the local API
 Run the server with this command: